 The computer in modern vehicles monitors and controls, a good number of sensors and actuators.
 Scan your computer memory for trouble codes, before you do anything else.
-Even if the check engine light hasn’t come on; you may find a pending code, that can guide you in your diagnosis.
-False input or lack of input from sensors, like the crankshaft position sensor (CKP); or camshaft position sensor (CPS), can prevent the engine from starting.
+Even if the check engine light hasn’t come on, you may find a pending code, that can help.
+False input or lack of input from sensors, can prevent the engine from starting.
+Things like, the crankshaft position sensor (CKP), or camshaft position sensor (CPS).
 Also, a bad throttle position sensor (TPS), may cut off the spark to the cylinders.

-If the engine cranks slowly, you may be dealing with, a discharged battery; loose or corroded battery terminals or starting system wires.
+If the engine cranks slowly, you may be dealing with:

 If the engine doesn’t crank or makes an unusual noise when cranking, you may have a starting system problem.

-The car’s security system may have made an error; that disabled the fuel or ignition system or the chip in the key may have failed.
+The car’s security system may have made an error, that disabled the fuel or ignition system.
+And, this may even include, a failed chip in the key fob.

 So, to troubleshoot, a built-in security system, consult your car owner’s manual.
 Also, check for a blown fuse, that may be preventing a circuit, from working properly.
 Consequently, effecting the fuel injection or computer system.